Irish Bacon and Cabbage

 The Sauce

-in.
-Add the Guinness, bring back to a steady simmer then reduce by half.
+browned in.
+Add the Guinness, bring back to a steady simmer then reduce

 Remove from the heat; discard thyme.
 Place sauce aside until required.